PowerShell/platyPS/EndToEndTests/SMA.Help.md

 4     MyRunspace    771356e9-8c44-4b70-9de5-dd17cb41e48e     Opened          Busy
 5     Runspace8     3e517382-a97a-49ba-9c3c-fd21f6664288     Broken          None

-The runspace objects returned by Get-Runspace also have a NoteProperty called ScriptStackTrace of the running command stack, if available.Next, debug runspace ID 4, that is running another user�s long-running script.
+The runspace objects returned by Get-Runspace also have a NoteProperty called ScriptStackTrace of the running command stack, if available.Next, debug runspace ID 4, that is running another user’s long-running script.
 From the list returned from Get-Runspace, note that the runspace state is Opened, and Availability is Busy, meaning that the runspace is still running the long-running script.
 PS C:\>[Process:1520]: PS C:\> (Get-Runspace -Id 4).ScriptStackTrace Command                    Arguments                           Location
 -------                    ---------                           --------